 Jeffrey N. Johnson's collected short stories, Other Fine Gifts, was awarded an Independent Publisher Book Award (Ippy Award) for Best Regional Fiction: Mid-Atlantic His debut novel, The Hunger Artist, was a finalist for the Library of Virginia's People's Choice Award in Fiction, and one of his short stories was awarded the Andrew Lytle Fiction Prize by The Sewanee Review.
 His play, Affair at the Hotel Opal, was staged at the Potomac Playmaker's fourth annual One-Act Play Festival.
-He is a fellow of the Virginia Center for the Creative Arts (VCCA), which was funded by a “Creative Fellow” grant from the Mid-Atlantic Arts Foundation.
+He is a fellow of the Virginia Center for the Creative Arts (VCCA), and a recipient of a “Creative Fellow” grant from the Mid-Atlantic Arts Foundation.
 HIs first film, a video poem "One Old, One Young," first published in War Literature and the Arts, has appeared in numerous film festivals both in the Uniited States and abroad.
 HIs second short film, Lessons, was recently accepted to the KIDS FIRST!
 Film Festival in Santa Fe, NM.
 He was raised in Clifton, Virginia and earned a Bachelor of Architecture from Virginia Tech.
-After practicing architecture for five years, he changed professions and began searching for a new creative outlet.
 He currently lives in Alexandria, Virginia with his wife and twins, and is working on a second novel.

 Wisconsin Review - Winter 2015, Vol 48.1 - "Tell You of My Dreaming"